 15 DIY Christmas Decoration Ideas for the Eco-Friendly Aussie

-T’is the season of festivities, generosity and celebrations.
-It’s easy to get swept up in the excitement, but if you’re looking to minimise your waste, keep Christmas costs down and embrace a unique, Australian Christmas, check out these 15 awesome DIY Christmas decoration ideas!
+‘Tis the season of festivities, generosity and celebrations!
+It’s easy to get swept up in the excitement, but if you’re looking to minimise your waste, keep Christmas costs down or simply embrace a unique, Australian Christmas, check out these 15 awesome DIY Christmas decoration ideas!